TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 lower case words and separated by underscores if there are more than one.
 This is known as the extension key.
 The directory containing the extension should have the same name as the extension key.
-Composer package names are written in lower-case words but are separated with dashes if there is more than one word.
+Composer package names are written in lower-case words but are by convention separated with dashes if there is more than one word.

 At the top of the :file:`composer.json` file we see the Composer package name `t3docs/site-package` (with a dash) and at the bottom we see the TYPO3